What is a Legal Assistant/Paralegal, and what will I learn?

 Legal assistants and paralegals are workers who assist lawyers with the day-to-day functions of filing, research, and documentation for court hearings, trials, and corporate meetings.
 They are a huge part of the overall success of both the law firm and the justice system.
 For this reason, legal as sistants and paralegals study how to effectively investigate and gather the facts of a case, conduct research, write summaries, and schedule meetings such as interviews and depositions.
 A paralegal may also help draft employee contracts, shareholder agreements, stock-option plans, and companies’ financial reports.
 The job is a great foundation for someone considering work as an attorney.

 Future legal assistants and paralegals earn either an associate’s degree or short-term certificate to prepare them for the job.
 The short-term certificate can be completed in less than a year.
 Enterprise State’s Paralegal Studies program is approved by the American Bar Association (ABA).
-The college is the only two-year college in the state to have earned the recognition.

 You must be able to present your research and related information in a respectful, understanding manner.